grafana/loki/docs/sources/setup/upgrade/_index.md

 #### Changes to default configuration values

 1. `querier.max-concurrent` now defaults to 4.
 Consider increasing this if queriers have access to more CPU resources.
-    Note that you risk running into OOMs if you set this to a very high value.
+    Note that you risk running into out of memory errors if you set this to a very high value.
 1. `frontend.embedded-cache.max-size-mb` Embedded results cache size now defaults to 100MB.

 #### Write dedupe cache is deprecated